Sleeping in Airports

 Security & Safety

-In general, it seems the airport staff are quite tolerant of airport sleepers, even those camping out overnight.
+Generally, the airport staff seem pretty tolerant of airport sleepers, even those camping overnight.

 At the time of this update, we have no reports from travellers commenting on safety issues at Mumbai Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review

-To help us keep this page up-to-date for future airport sleepers, tell us about your experience sleeping in Mumbai Airport in the form below.
+To help us keep this page up-to-date for future airport sleepers, please write a review about your experience sleeping in Mumbai Airport.